the mountains, to the bay, to the Atlantic Ocean, Maryland

 Chef Cindy Wolf's daily menu corrals the best of the season into a series of unforgettable dishes, all graciously served in elegant surroundings.

 This luxury hotel was designed in the style of an English manor house, and its estate-style adornment includes beautiful oak paneling and marble floors.
 It's also popular with locals who hold their bridal teas, weddings and anniversary parties here.

-TO STAY The Inn at Perry Cabin This manor house sits in a beautiful location right on the Miles River, a tributary of Chesapeake Bay, in the Victorian resort town of St. Michael's.
+TO STAY The Inn at Perry Cabin by Belmond This manor house sits in a beautiful location right on the Miles River, a tributary of Chesapeake Bay, in the Victorian resort town of St. Michael's.
 All of the bedrooms are extremely tasteful, and they become even more so the higher up in category you go, culminating with the Master Suites.

 COOKBOOK REVIEW Cooking with Crab: Best-Loved Recipes and Menus from Chesapeake Bay Gourmet